beersonthewall/ellers_rs/README.md

 An Implementation of Eller's algorithm in rust.
-Detailed write-up of the algorithm can be found here: http://www.neocomputer.org/projects/eller.html.
+A Detailed write-up of the algorithm I used as a reference can be found [here](http://www.neocomputer.org/projects/eller.html).